+With the advent of "Lesson Zero", Twilight Sparkle of all ponies now bears this title.
 The fact that next episode she used candy to lure Pinkie Pie into a dark alley, then pins Pinkie down and makes her promise not to scream hasn't helped.

 Discord has also gotten a bit of this, mainly due to his No Sense of Personal Space with Twilight Sparkle, especially the scene were he runs his paw across her cheek.
 Of course, unlike the previous examples, Discord is actually evil and nasty enough for this to have at least some degree of validity.

 Queen Chrysalis is quickly gaining steam as a canon example of this.
-On top of essentially being a G-rated succubus, she, like Discord, has No Sense of Personal Space, placing her hoof on Twilight's chin◊ (What's with villains and touching Twilight's face?) and getting really close to Shining Armor (As both fake Cadance and in her true form!).
+On top of essentially being a G-rated succubus, she, like Discord, has No Sense of Personal Space, placing her hoof on Twilight's chin◊ (what's with villains and touching Twilight's face?) and getting really close to Shining Armor (as both fake Cadance and in her true form!).